Abhishek200559/Abhishek200559/README.md

 - I have a strong foundation in Data Structures and Algorithms and enjoy solving real-world problems.
 - I'm actively exploring new domains like Machine Learning, AI and backend technologies.
 - I enjoy working across the full stack — from designing responsive UIs to developing robust APIs.
-- Currently working on full-stack projects using React, Node.js, and others.
+- Currently working on full-stack projects using Java, Spring Boot, Angular etc.
 - I'm curious about tech innovation and focused on writing clean, maintainable code.

 ---